tmpfs/pageloop/data/app/docs/meta-data/index.md

 description: Describes how page data is parsed.
 keywords: web, editor, page, data
 leader: |
-  Page data is arbitrary data associated with a page.
+  Page meta data is arbitrary data associated with a page.
 ---

 Use page data to pass page titles or other information to